mikecreighton/simple-groq-transcriber/README.md

 - Groq for providing the AI models
 - GPT-o1 for [the initial draft of the code](https://chatgpt.com/share/676489b5-efa0-8012-a490-3351616b7867)
-- Claude 3.5 Sonnet for helping with this README
+- Cursor (with Claude 3.5 Sonnet) for helping with this README and final touches